Minnesota National Guard hosts Women’s Leadership Forum

-September 10, 2109 (RICHFIELD, Minnesota) – The Minnesota National Guard hosted its 5th annual Women’s Leadership Forum Saturday, September 7, at the Best Buy Corporate Headquarters in Richfield.
-The goal of the event was to empower female leaders within the organization, as well as to provide education to all Guardsmen who lead and mentor female Soldiers and Airmen.
+September 10, 2019 (RICHFIELD, Minnesota) – The Minnesota National Guard hosted its 5th Annual Women’s Leadership Forum on Saturday, September 7, at the Best Buy Corporate Headquarters in Richfield.
+The goal of the event was to empower women leaders within the organization, as well as to provide education to those who lead and mentor women Soldiers and Airmen.

 “This has always been a collaborative event made up of volunteers whose passion and commitment has really led this into an incredible event,” said Maj.
 Gen. Jon Jensen, the Adjutant General of the Minnesota National Guard.

-Now in its 5th year, the Women’s Leadership Forum has become the anchor event for the Minnesota National Guard diversity and inclusion program.
-The theme for this year was, “Breaking the Mold,” and break-out sessions encouraged females to take on non-traditional roles.
-Additional breakout sessions throughout the day will focus on career development, communication, retention and critical thinking.
+The theme for this year was, “Breaking the Mold,” and break-out sessions encouraged women to take on non-traditional roles.
+Additional breakout sessions throughout the day focused on career development, communication, retention, and critical thinking.

-Corie Barry, CEO of Minnesota-based Best Buy Inc. was the keynote speaker.
-Barry is one of just seven or eight female CEOs in the top 100 Fortune 500 companies.
-She answered questions from the audience and spoke about making connections, work-life integration and the importance of having mentors, sponsors and coaches.
+Corie Barry, CEO of Minnesota-based Best Buy Inc., was the keynote speaker.
+Barry is one of the few female CEOs in the top 100 Fortune 500 companies.
+She answered questions from the audience and spoke about making connections, work-life integration, and the importance of having mentors, sponsors, and coaches.

 Currently, women make up nearly 20 percent of the Minnesota National Guard and are able to serve in all positions in the organization.